telerik/justmock-docs/basic-usage/mock-properties.md

 		Assert.AreEqual(monkey.Name, "Spike")
 {{endregion}}

-In the arrange section we specify that a call to `monkey.Name` should return "Spike".
+In the arrange section we change the behavior of the Name property get to specify that a call to `monkey.Name` should return "Spike".

 ## Property Setter